If you have ever Googled ‘seo tools’ because you want to know how they help your SEO, you have most definitely heard of Semrush.

 1. Small business owners and bloggers

-You can use Semrush to understand your competitors’ success factors and make informed decisions about your marketing strategy
+You can use Semrush to understand your competitors’ success factors and create a robust marketing plan.

 2. Content creators and bloggers

-You can research trends and topics and generate ideas for new articles and blog posts.
+You can research trends and topics and generate SEO content ideas for new articles and blog posts.

 3. Marketing agencies and SEO specialists

 Provide your clients with actionable data and insights to improve their SEO